kgrid-demos/dashboard/README.md

 5. When finished, on command line, run `pdd-stop.bat` for Windows, or run `./pdd-stop.sh` for Mac
 6. If you are upgrading the software with latest version, the web application will need a reset to clean the persisted local storage.
 After reset, it is recommended to also do a hard reload of the page to clear any cached content.

+#### Set up the test stations
+At the start page, test station, patient case type, session id will be displayed.

+To make changes,
+1. Move the mouse to the right upper area to bring out the administrator dropdown;
+2. Click on `Setup`, an overlay with input form will show up;
+3. Select test station;
+4. select cancer type;
+5. Enter session id or use the spinner;
+6. Check if the session will start with training mode;
+7. Once done, click `apply`.

+The start page should display the configured values.
+If all correct, click `Start`.